Fébé Potgieter-Gqubule

-Fébé Potgieter-Gqubule is a politician from Eastern Cape, South Africa.
-She has held various positions in public entities and in her political party, the African National Congress (ANC).
+Fébé Potgieter-Gqubule is an activist and feminist from Eastern Cape, South Africa.
+She was active in the South African liberation struggles since the early 1980s as a high school student, has held various positions in the student and youth movement, served on boards of public entities and in her political party, the African National Congress (ANC).

 Formerly a student anti-apartheid in the South African Youth Congress, Potgieter-Gqubule attained political prominence as Secretary-General of the ANC Youth League in the 1990s.
 She worked full-time in managerial positions at Luthuli House, the ANC's headquarters, from 1998 to 2004 and again from 2018 to present.
-In the interim, her positions included South African Ambassador to Poland; Deputy Chairperson of the South African Broadcasting Corporation; and Deputy Chief of Staff to Nkosazana Dlamini-Zuma, then the Chairperson of the African Union Commission and a close political ally to Potgieter-Gqubule.
+Other positions included South African Ambassador to Poland (2005-2009); the Deputy Chairperson of the South African Broadcasting Corporation (2017-2018); and Strategic advisor to Commission Dr Nkosazana Dlamini Zuma and AU Commission Deputy Chief of Staff of the AU Commission (2012-2017).

 Early life and education

 Potgieter-Gqubule was born in Humansdorp, a small town in what is now the Eastern Cape province of South Africa.
-She had elder siblings.
+She has five siblings.
 She was in grade three at Kruisfontein Primary School during the Soweto uprising of 1976 and matriculated in another Humansdorp school during the 1980s, in a period marked by anti-apartheid school boycotts.
 She was head girl at her high school and was involved in founding a student representative council.
 While at the University of the Western Cape, she became further involved in student politics, especially through the South African Youth Congress.
 She has identified Cheryl Carolus of the United Democratic Front and Nkosazana Dlamini-Zuma of the African National Congress (ANC) as among her role models in political leadership.

-Potigeter-Gqubule has a Master's degree from the University of the Witwatersrand, with her research focused on youth labour market policy and institutions in Gauteng, and as of 2011 she was writing a doctoral thesis at the same university on the organisational development of the ANC.
+Potigeter-Gqubule has a Master's degree from the University of the Witwatersrand, with her research focused on youth labour market policy and institutions in Gauteng,.